samebug/samebug-technical-documentation/bugmates.md

 - You don't have to dig deep in a library looking for a problem that other people have already solved
 - The bugmates won't be spammed with irrelevant help requests, they see only those where the stack trace match suggests they can help.
+- When you mark the solution as helpful, you boost the author's [profile](profile.md).

 ## Revoke help request